learn-co-curriculum/jsfunc-mod-iterator-methods/README.md

 ```

 In the example, maybe the `.eat()` method increases the `student`'s health
 level, but the return value is not something the loop cares to capture.
+From
+the `for...of` code's perspective, `.eat()` is a _void function_.
+As such,

-Recall that `for...of` is _expressive_ for iterating through a collection _and
+`for...of` is _expressive_ for iterating through a collection _and doing void
-doing void functions_.
-Iterator methods, on the other hand, are _expressive_
+functions_.

-for iterating through a collection _and making something new from the return
+Iterator methods are _expressive_ for iterating through a collection _and
+making something new from the return values_.
-values_.

 The most common "iterator methods" are: `map()`, `reduce()`, `filter()`, and
 `find()`.